lexibank/tlopo/out/vol3/chapter13.md

 ### 3.1. _Bambusa_, _Schizostachyum_ and_Nastus_ spp., bamboo, TP mambu, Bbambu (Poaceae)

-Three genera of bamboos are represented in NW Island Melanesia: _Bambusa_, _Schizostachyum_ and N astus.
+Three genera of bamboos are represented in NW Island Melanesia: _Bambusa_, _Schizostachyum_ and _Nastus_.
 They are treated together here, since only one of the reconstructable terms can be related to a particular species.
 A number of species are often cultivated.

 Three species of _Bambusa_, all thick-walled, are reported from the region.
 The most common in the Bismarcks and the largest in the Solomons is _Bambusa vulgaris_, with a culm (walled stem) about 5-10 m high and 10-15cm in diameter and a short internode distance around 30-50 cm.
-However, _Bambusa vulgaris_ was introduced after European contact (Rhys Gardner, pers. comm.) and was not among the denotata of the POc terms below.
-B. blumeana is very similar and apparently important only in Malaita.
-B. forbesii, reported from the Bismarcks, is smaller, with a culm 2-4 m high and 1-4cm diameter, and has broad leaves ([Peekel 1984](../sources/Peekel1984): 55-56, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 203-205).
+However, _Bambusa vulgaris_ was introduced after European contact (Rhys Gardner, pers. comm.) and was not among the denotata of the POc terms below. _B. blumeana_ is very similar and apparently important only in Malaita. _B. forbesii_, reported from the Bismarcks, is smaller, with a culm 2-4 m high and 1-4cm diameter, and has broad leaves ([Peekel 1984](../sources/Peekel1984): 55-56, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 203-205).

 _Bambusa_ bamboos are used in housing construction for beams and rafters, as well as to make containers for lime and water and tongs for lifting the hot stones of a stone oven ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 204--205).
 At Marovo they are used to make large traditional tuna-fishing rods and a whole stem serves as a 'ladder' to climb sago palms in order to cut its fronds ([Hviding 2005](../sources/Hviding2005): 117).

 Two species of the thin-walled genus _Schizostachyum_ are reported from the region.
-No comparative account is available, but the two appear similar. _Schizostachyum lima_, found in the Bismarcks, has a culm about 4--8 m high and 4--10cm in diameter, with internode lengths of 50-80 cm ([Peekel 1984](../sources/Peekel1984): 55).
-S. tessellatum, found in the Solomons, is described as tall and very thin, growing wild in many habitats in clumps 10 m tall.
+No comparative account is available, but the two appear similar. _Schizostachyum lima_, found in the Bismarcks, has a culm about 4--8 m high and 4--10cm in diameter, with internode lengths of 50-80 cm ([Peekel 1984](../sources/Peekel1984): 55). _S. tessellatum_, found in the Solomons, is described as tall and very thin, growing wild in many habitats in clumps 10 m tall.
 It is the only bamboo amongst the three genera that is observed to flower regularly

 <a id="p-399"></a>

 _Schizostachyum_ species are a source of very straight, lightweight poles with many purposes: as battens from which to hang sago leaf thatch, as yam poles, as small fishing rods and as spears.
 Pieces of _Schizostachyum_ are used to make traditional panpipes and coconut scrapers.
 They are also used as fencing material ([Henderson & Hancock 1988](../sources/HendersonandHancock1988):202-203, [Hviding 2005](../sources/Hviding2005): 107, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 202).

 Three species of the thin-walled genus _Nastus_ are reported from the region.
-One is N. productus, a small, often drooping bamboo.
+One is _Nastus productus_, a small, often drooping bamboo.
 A second is _Nastus obtusus_, a very slender bamboo which is almost always cultivated and attains heights of over 20 m with stem diameters of 8-11cm and internode lengths of 50 em to a metre.
-A third N astus species is not given a scientific name,[^6] but sources describe it as pliant and behaving as a tree or ground creeper.
+A third _Nastus_ species is not given a scientific name,[^6] but sources describe it as pliant and behaving as a tree or ground creeper.
 It has very short internode lengths and small, narrow leaves ([Peekel 1984](../sources/Peekel1984): 55, [Henderson & Hancock 1988](../sources/HendersonandHancock1988): 177, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001): 200-201).

-The first two N astus species, and especially _Nastus obtusus_, have similar uses to those of _Schizostachyum_, but the third N astus species is considered by the Kwara'ae to be useless ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 176, 199-201, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001):200--202, [Hviding 2005](../sources/Hviding2005): 112).
+The first two _Nastus_ species, and especially _Nastus obtusus_, have similar uses to those of _Schizostachyum_, but the third _Nastus_ species is considered by the Kwara'ae to be useless ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 176, 199-201, [Kwa'ioloa & Burt 2001](../sources/KwaioloaandBurt2001):200--202, [Hviding 2005](../sources/Hviding2005): 112).

 Figure 13.3: _Nastus obtusus_

-The term reconstructed as &ast;qauR 'bamboo spp.' below was probably the generic term for bamboos of the three genera mentioned above, as it still is in some modern languages.
+The term reconstructed as _&ast;qauR_ 'bamboo spp.' below was probably the generic term for bamboos of the three genera mentioned above, as it still is in some modern languages.
 In Tolai, for example, we find the following:

 <table id="3-13-3-1-399-mm-tolai-kaur">
 <tr>